 If you try my recipe for Pesto Pasta with White Beans, I would love to hear from you in the comments with your experience and rating!
 And I’m happy to answer any questions you might have.

 - 1 cup homemade parsley walnut pesto, or storebought basil pesto

 - Bring a large pot of salted water to a boil.

 - Add the pasta and cook for 2 minutes less than the package directions.

-- Scoop out 1 cup of pasta water then drain the pasta.
+- Scoop out 1 cup of water then drain the pasta.

 - Walnuts: If using store bought pesto, toast and add some walnuts to the dish.
 1/2 cup of walnuts toasted at 350F for 5 minutes give the recipe some extra oomph.

-- Pesto: You can use frozen pesto in the recipe (any pesto can be frozen for future use).
-Just defrost the pesto before tossing it with the pasta.
+- Pesto: You can use frozen pesto in the recipe.
+Just defrost before tossing it with the pasta.